SAP-samples/teched2025-DT265/exercises/ex1/README.md

 1. Open the *Site Directory*.
 2. Create a site and enter a site name, for example, *Partner Reference Application*.
+3. Open the *Role Assignments* area on the left side of the screen.
-3. Edit the newly created site.
+4. Edit the role assignments.
-4. In the *Assignments* area on the right side of the screen, click into the search field.
-The *Poetry Slam Manager Role* should show up as a result.
+5. Click into the search field.
+The **Poetry Slam Manager* Role* should show up as a result.
-5. Choose the plus behind the *Poetry Slam Manager Role*.
+6. Choose the plus behind the **Poetry Slam Manager* Role*.
-6. Choose the plus behind the *Poetry Slam Visitor Role*.
+7. Choose the plus behind the *Poetry Slam Visitor Role*.
-7. Save the changes.
+8. Save the changes.
-8. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
-Note the URL of the Poetry Slam Manager launchpad site for later use (**launchpad site URL**).
+9. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
+Note the URL of the *Poetry Slam Manager* launchpad site for later use (**launchpad site URL**).
 On the site, you can see no tiles yet.
 Before being able to see the *Poetry Slams* and *Visitors* tiles, you need to set up the authorizations roles.

 #### Configure Authorization Roles

 In the SAP BTP subaccount of your customer, open the menu item *Role Collections* and edit the role collections that were created by SAP Build Work Zone, for example, ~poetry_slam_manager_poetrySlamManagerRole.

-For each role collection, add the role from the reference application and add your user of the identity provider.
+For each role collection, add the role from the Partner Reference Application and add your user of the identity provider.

 | Role Collection                    				| Role		  			| User ID         					| User Identity Provider         	|
 | :---                               				| :---					| :---			       				| :---			       				|
 | `~poetry_slam_manager_poetrySlamManagerRole` 		| PoetrySlamManagerRole | `DT265-0XX@education.cloud.sap`	| Custom IAS tenant					|
 | `~poetry_slam_manager_poetrySlamVisitorRole`		| PoetrySlamVisitorRole | `DT265-0XX@education.cloud.sap`  	| Custom IAS tenant					|

+Authorization changes are not directly taken into account.
+The user needs to re-login.
+Therefore, log off from the SAP BTP subaccount and login again.

 > Note: The trust configuration is already setup.
-In case you want to learn more about the preconditions to use the identity authentication service, check the chapter [Configure Authentication and Authorization](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md#configure-authentication-and-authorization) of the partner reference application.
+In case you want to learn more about the preconditions to use the identity authentication service, check the chapter [Configure Authentication and Authorization](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md#configure-authentication-and-authorization) of the Partner Reference Application.

-### Test the Poetry Slam Manager with SAP Build Work Zone
+### Test the *Poetry Slam Manager* with SAP Build Work Zone

-Launch the SAP Build Work Zone site with the URL **launchpad site URL** you noted during the launchpad site creation.
-Choose the *Manage Poetry Slams* tile.
-The application comes up.
+1. Launch the SAP Build Work Zone site with the URL **launchpad site URL**, you noted during the launchpad site creation.
+2. Choose the *Manage Poetry Slams* tile.
+The application comes up and shows an empty list page.

 ## Exercise 1.3 - Configure the Connection to SAP S/4HANA Cloud Public Edition

 After completing these steps you will have configured the connection to SAP S/4HANA Cloud Public Edition.
-The Poetry Slam Manager integrates SAP S/4HANA Cloud Public Edition to plan and staff poetry slam events, to collect costs, and to purchase required equipments.
+The *Poetry Slam Manager* integrates SAP S/4HANA Cloud Public Edition to plan and staff poetry slam events, to collect costs, and to purchase required equipments.

 > Note: The configuration in the SAP S/4HANA Cloud Public Edition instance is already setup.
 In case you want to learn more about the setup, check the chapter [Configure the Integration with SAP S/4HANA Cloud Public Edition](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md) of the Partner Reference Application.

 ### Set Up Destinations to Connect the SAP BTP Application to SAP S/4HANA Cloud Public Edition

 In this section, three destinations are created to access SAP S/4HANA Cloud OData services:
-- Destination **s4hc** to consume SAP S/4HANA Cloud OData services.
+- Destination **s4hc** to consume SAP S/4HANA Cloud OData services with principal propagation.
 In this session, basic authentication is used due to simpler demo use case.
 In the Partner Reference Application, the setup uses principal propagation with [OAuth 2.0 SAML Bearer authentication](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md#configure-oauth-authentication-for-odata-services).
 - Destination **s4hc-tech-user** to consume SAP S/4HANA Cloud OData services using a technical basic authentication.
 - Destination **s4hc-url** to provide the SAP S/4HANA Cloud hostname of UI navigations and the name of the SAP S/4HANA Cloud Public Edition system as used by business users.